 The room itself, (ours was a Junior Suite), was immaculate.
-Decor was in white with oatmeal tones and modern in design with double sliding doors into a large bathroom, home to a well designed sink area which is perfect to lay out my toiletries.
-A decent size free-standing bath sat in the centre of the room with a rainforest shower and toilet cubicle to one side – the finishing touch is Roberto Cavalli toiletries.
+The decor was in white with oatmeal tones and modern in design with double sliding doors into a large bathroom, home to a well-designed sink area which is perfect to lay out my toiletries.
+A decent size free-standing bath sat in the center of the room with a rainforest shower and toilet cubicle to one side – the finishing touch is Roberto Cavalli toiletries.

-Read the full review of my wonderful stay at the JW Marriott Venice.
+Read the full review of our stay at the JW Marriott Venice.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.